s-rathyen/s-rathyen.github.io/essays/smart-questions.md

 labels:
 ---
 ## Why Ask Questions the Smart Way?
-Although in many spheres of academia you might hear the maxim, "There are no stupid questions here!", that certainly doesn't apply in  Programming Forums online.
-And it's quite clear why: although you may get away with posing a "not smart" question to your professor, who is paid to answer questions (including the not-so-smart ones), you surely won't get away with posting a "not smart" question online and expecting an answer from people who are donating their time to help others.
+In many spheres of academia you might hear the maxim, "There are no stupid questions here!"
+However, that's certainly not true for programming forums like Stack Overflow.
+It's quite clear why: although you might (sometimes) get away with posing a "not-so-smart" question to a professor who is accustomed to answering those kind of questions, you surely won't get away with posing a "not-so-smart" question to an online forum consisting of people who donate their time to helping others.

 ---